Loveholidays to Postpone $1.3 Billion London IPO Due to Gulf Travel Chaos, Ft Reports

 Loveholidays is reportedly planning to delay its anticipated £1 billion London IPO, originally slated for early March, due to market volatility and travel disruptions triggered by Iran’s retaliation to U.S. and Israeli strikes, following widespread flight cancellations across Gulf hubs.

-March 3 (Reuters) - Online travel agent Loveholidays is preparing to delay its London Stock Exchange flotation amid market turmoil and travel chaos caused by Iran's retaliation after U.S. and Israeli strikes, the Financial Times reported on Tuesday.
+March 4 (Reuters) - Online travel agent Loveholidays is preparing to delay its London Stock Exchange flotation amid market turmoil and travel chaos caused by war in the Middle East, a person familiar with the matter told Reuters on Wednesday.

-The company had been expected to announce its intention to float in early March, targeting a valuation of up to 1 billion pounds ($1.33 billion), but is now discussing a possible delay, the report said, citing people familiar with the matter.
+The company, which had been expected to announce its intention to float in early March with a targeted valuation of up to 1 billion pounds ($1.33 billion), is now discussing a possible delay and may instead aim to list after the travel-heavy Easter holiday, the source said.

-The potential delay could mark a setback for the London Stock Exchange's efforts to attract major flotations after years of lackluster IPO activity.
+The potential delay could mark a setback for the London Stock Exchange's efforts to attract major flotations after years of lacklustre IPO activity.

 ($1 = 0.7509 pounds)

-(Reporting by DhanushVignesh Babu in Bengaluru; Editing by Alan Barona)
+(Reporting by DhanushVignesh Babu and Yamini Kalia in Bengaluru, Charlie Conchie in London; Editing by Alan Barona and Jan Harvey)

 Loveholidays is delaying its IPO due to market turmoil and travel chaos following Iran's retaliation after US and Israeli strikes.